4C-75-63-6B-79/picoCTF_2023/README.md

 - Opened the java file in nano.
 No flag there.
 - Looked in the repositories.
 No flag in there too.
 - Looked in few more folder.
 Nothing useful found.
 Since there are too many files I looked at the hints.
+- Downloaded the zip on my computer and opened the folder.
+Went into the user folder then into books and found the flag.pdf opened it had a flag but it was not a correct flag.
+- Opened the src > main > java\io\github\nandandesai\pico > configs > BookShelfCongig.java got the place where the admin user is initialized but the password was redacted.
+- Looking through the files came upon the file named JWTService.java in security folder in main.
+- There is this variable named SECRET_KEY a
 </details>

 --------------------------------------------------------------------------------------------------------